 The accounting information is used by both actual and potential investors.
-Actual investors use this information to know how their funds are used by the management and what is the expected performance of business in future in terms of profitability and growth.
-On the basis of this information, they decide whether to increase or decrease investment in corporation in future.
+Actual investors use this information to know how their funds are being used by the management and what is the expected performance of business in future in terms of profitability and growth.
+On the basis of this information, they decide whether to increase or decrease their investment in future.
 Potential investors use accounting information to decide whether or not a particular corporation is suitable for their investment needs.

 Suppliers are business individuals or organizations that normally sell merchandise or raw materials to other businesses on credit.
-They use accounting information to have an idea about the future creditworthiness of the business and to decide whether or not to continue providing goods on credit.
+They use accounting information to get an idea about the future creditworthiness of the business and to decide whether or not to continue providing goods on credit.